DavidAnderson684/WP-Optimize/readme.txt

 *   Visible only to the Administrators.

-**Simple scheduler introduced (Still in very EXPERIMENTAL stage)**
+**Experimental simple scheduler introduced**

 **All the potentially dangerous clean up options are MARKED RED.**

 **When you use this plugin for the first time or just updated to major version, make a backup of your database.
 This is a must for everyone**

-**Are you interested to be a contributed developer of this plugin, use the contact form link below to contact me.**
+**Are you interested to be a contributed developer of this plugin, join with me at GitHub.**

 You will be credited inside the plugin screen and the plugin listing at WordPress.